okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/request-user-consent/main/index.md

 To revoke consent for a user, you can revoke one consent that is granted or all consents that are granted.
 Before you begin, you need the following:

 * `userId` for the user that you want to revoke a grant for.
-Do a [List Users](/docs/reference/api/users/#list-users) to locate the user and the `userId` that you need.
+Use the [List all Users](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/User/#tag/User/operation/listUsers) endpoint to locate the user and the `userId` that you need.
 * `grantId` for the grant that you want to revoke.
-Do a [List Grants](/docs/reference/api/users/#list-grants) with the `userId` to locate the `grantID` that you need.
+Use the [List all User Grants](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/UserGrant/#tag/UserGrant/operation/listUserGrants) endpoint with the `userId` to locate the `grantID` that you need.

 ### Revoke one Grant

-To [revoke one grant for a user](/docs/reference/api/users/#revoke-a-grant-for-a-user), use the `grantId` that you want to revoke for a user in a DELETE request:
+To [revoke one grant for a user](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/UserGrant/#tag/UserGrant/operation/revokeUserGrant), use the `grantId` that you want to revoke for a user in a DELETE request:

 **Example request**